latex3/babel/README.md

 ### Summary of latest changes
 ```
 25.5   (dev)
+       * Fixes:
-       * Fix some wrong bidi text in \hbox.
+         - Some wrong bidi text in \hbox.
+         - Extra space with CJK and lazy loading.
-       * Fix LaTeX hook for newly defined font families.
+         - LaTeX hook for newly defined font families.

 25.4   2025-02-14
        New locales for ancient languages: Etruscan, Old Persian,